Austria qualifier 'do or die' for NI - Shiels

 - USA move 'no-brainer' for Northern Ireland defender Holloway

-October's dramatic draw in Belfast, where Austria hit an injury-time equaliser, means the winner will be in a strong position heading into the final three games.
+October's dramatic draw in Belfast saw Austria hit an injury-time equaliser.

-Both sides have to play the Lionesses, who travel to Windsor Park on Tuesday, and face lower-ranked opposition in their final games.
+Both sides still have to play England, who travel to Windsor Park on Tuesday, and then face lower-ranked opposition in their final games.

 "This is the World Cup, the biggest tournament in the world.
-We know if we were to beat Austria the chances of qualifying for the play-offs as runners-up - we would be odds on but that is thinking too far ahead," added Shiels.
+We know if we were to beat Austria the chances of qualifying for the play-offs as runners-up - we would be odds on, but that is thinking too far ahead," added Shiels.

 "We have to think of the here and the now.
 Everything revolves around beating Austria.
 Drawing would be satisfactory but that is about it."